wpidlib/WPID-Library-Docs/tutorials/PID/PIDTutorial.md

 Another issue with PID is the lack of a filtration feature for derivative noise.
 The derivative portion of PID is subject to sharp fluctuations during motion that make this piece of the algorithm difficult to implement smoothly.

-The low-pass derivative filtration feature within the WPID library addresses the fluctuation in derivative by weighting each new derivative reading lower than the summed total of previous readings (previous_estimate).
+The low-pass derivative filtration feature within the WPID library addresses the fluctuation in derivative by weighting each new derivative reading lower than the previous reading (previous_estimate).
 The weighting factor is determined by the value of `a`, where `a > 0.5` in order to preserve the influence of the previous_estimate.
 The weight of the newest derivative reading `(error - prev_error)` is adjusted by a factor of `(1-a)`.
 The weight of the combined total of previous readings is adjusted by a factor of a.
 Thus, readings that are significantly far from the average derivative reading have less of a drastic impact on the derivative element of PID, resulting in an overall smoother trend for derivative behavior.

 ```cpp
 float a = .7;